ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/entity-management.md

 # Entity Management

 `withEntities` is an extension to facilitate CRUD operations for managing entities.
-It shares similarities with @ngrx/entity but is part of the Signal Store.
+It shares similarities with @ngrx/entity but is part of the SignalStore.

 It doesn't include methods for backend communication.
 You have to implement them separately.